 School of Nursing

-Widener University’s School of Nursing has an immediate opening for a full or part-time, tenure or clinical track, 10-month position on the Chester, PA OR Harrisburg, PA campus.
+Widener University’s School of Nursing (SON) seeks a faculty member for a full-time, tenure-track or clinical track, 10-month position on the Chester, PA campus, beginning spring semester 2021.
 The School of Nursing’s unique, powerhouse programs serve the needs of nurses at all stages of their career.
 Bachelor’s, programs are offered face to face at our Main Campus in Chester, PA and Harrisburg Campus; master’s and doctoral programs (DNP and PhD) are offered online and in person at our Main Campus in Chester, PA and in Harrisburg, PA.
 Experiential learning, rigorous academics, and civic engagement are the hallmarks of the SON programs.
-The SON is designated as an NLN Center of Nursing Excellence for Advancing the Science of Nursing Education.
+The SON is designated as an NLN Center of Nursing Excellence in two categories, Advancing the Science of Nursing Education and Enhancing Student Learning and Professional Development.
 Students and faculty have opportunities to learn and practice in the Widener Community Nursing Clinic.

-Responsibilities: The incumbent will teach and be responsible for the development of the psychiatric/mental health nurse practitioner program as well as teaching psych/mental health nursing and other courses, engage in clinical practice/scholarship, participate in the shared governance system of the School of Nursing and University, and mentor students across programs.
+Responsibilities: The incumbent will primarily be responsible for teaching psych/mental health nursing at the undergraduate level with opportunities to teach other courses in the curriculum as well as at the graduate level, engage in clinical practice/scholarship, participate in the shared governance system of the School of Nursing and University, and mentor students across programs.

 Application: Submit a cover letter, current curriculum vitae, a one-page statement of teaching philosophy, and full contact information for three professional references, identifying the nature of association with references.